April 19 - April 22, 2018

 September 09, 2018 - September 26, 2018

 Jonah Bokaer will be conducting a series of visits to our foundation for research, collaboration and inspiration.
 While here, Jonah will be working with members of the Jacksonville Dance Theater on the creation of a new work, conduct intensive workshops with college students at Florida State College, maintain an annex with his solo studio practice in graphic arts - with plans for an exhibition - while become a member of the community and our foundation.
-These joint practices will fuse together, for a work called "Mark Makers" with Low Road Foundation, with his company collaborators and with multiple local Jacksonville partners.
+These joint practices will fuse together, for a work called "Did I Remember" with Long Road Projects Foundation, with his company collaborators and with multiple local Jacksonville partners.

 Born to Tunisian and American parents in Ithaca, NY, Jonah Bokaer is an international choreographer, media artist, and artspace developer.
 His work, which integrates choreography with digital media, is often the result of his cross-disciplinary collaborations with artists and architects.
 He is widely acknowledged as a leading voice for choreography & visual internationally, having shown work broadly in 24 of the United States, 31 nations, and spanning 4 continents.